AsgerGodiksen/AU-Tarok/README.md

 ## Highlights of the current version:
 - High-performance and reliable hardware interface for the 12 actuators
 - Code is structured in modules
+- All slicer settings for the manufactured parts are saved
+- Kinematics, are derived, verified and validated

 ## How to Acces the Onshape project